Policies and Consequences

 “If the parent feels their child must have a cell phone, it must remain in their backpack, TURNED OFF while at school and during Extended Care.
 Texting and videotaping are not permitted anytime during the school day.
 Failure to follow these guidelines will result in a behavior detention and confiscation of the phone.
 The cell phone may be retrieved by the parent at the end of the day.”

-How to Roll Out a New Cell Phone Policy
+How to Roll Out a New Cellphone Policy

-When rolling out new cell phone policies there are ways to make it go smoother with key groups, such as teachers, students, and parents and we are excited to share examples here.
+When rolling out new cellphone policies there are ways to make it go smoother with key groups, such as teachers, students, and parents and we are excited to share examples here.

-One thing to keep in mind in that while it is important that people feel heard, putting boundaries on conversations is critical.
+One thing to keep in mind is that while it is important that people feel heard, putting boundaries on conversations is critical.
 We know that in life anxiety always speaks loudest, and yet anxiety is not always the best voice to follow.

 Parents and teachers may need coaching about how not to engage and defend regarding the new policy—and the complaining about it.
 You’ll want to coach them to maintain clear boundaries, to have empathy for the teens’ sacrifice, and to share in it together, all while being mindful not to derail the purpose of the policy.
 When enforcing rules, remember to do it warmly, but firmly.
 Don’t do it with angst and anger.

-Here are some strategies to consider adopting for students, teachers and parents, alike.
+Here are some strategies to consider adopting for students, teachers, and parents, alike.

-For Students:
+For Teachers:

 So often students do not feel heard by the adults in their lives.